SebKuzminsky/MazakVQC1540/Bøn-README.md

 boards have current sourcing outputs and can only pull up, so use the 7i84 output to activate a relay that connects the servo amp pin to ground.

-X: Negative control voltage moves table left (ie moves machine in +X direction).
+X: Negative control voltage moves table left (ie moves tool in +X direction).
+We set pwmgen.00.scale to -1 so that a positive pwmgen.00.value moves the tool in the +X direction (ie moves the table in the -X direction).

 Y: Negative control voltage moves spindle away from operator.
 Spindle drifts towards operator slowly - badly tuned servo amp?